 To perform a quick search to find any Ilios topic you may be hoping to find, there is a search box available in the upper left portion of the screen.
-Before entering criteria, it looks like what is shown below.
+Before entering criteria, it looks like as shown below.

 In this example, the search term entered is only "Add".
 You can see that 38 results were returned from that generic search.
 "Add New Session" is the first of the 38 results returned.
 The others can located by scrolling down the page.